fhgomes/fhgomes/entrevistas/interview-model.md

 - Have already worked with or studied java 9+?
   - java 17 / java 19?
+  - What you can talk about lambdas?
+  - What is a difference from map to flatMap
+  - Other advanced java questions can be asked

 - Have already worked with or studied spring/boot?
   - Version 5x or 6x?
 Spring boot 2x or 3x